 I began to think….
 I could create my own learning center, which incorporates all the things I love about Nicholas’ old school, some of the concepts from Strong Museum, and some of my own ideas.
 I came up with the following:

 In 2012, Imagination Childcare Academy, Inc. was born!
 The name encompasses all we stand for.
 We want children to use their imaginations to learn about the world around them.
 We create an environment that facilitates this learning by modeling and by providing the children with the tools they need to be successful.

 Erin Medlar holds a Dual Master’s Degree of Science in Literacy/ Special Education from the University at Albany.
 She is certified in New York State to teach in the following areas: Elementary Education (1-6), Early Elementary Education (B-2), Special Education (1-6) and Literacy (B-6).
+She also completed the Education Administration two year program at SUNY Brockport and earned the School Building Leader/ School District Leader Advanced certifications.
 She has over twenty years of public and private school teaching experience, working with children from diverse backgrounds with a variety of needs.